 - Automattic (Jetpack): analytics (IP address and linked data, information collected by cookies).

-- AWeber: delivery of the Subscription and our free newsletters (name, email address).
+- AWeber: delivery of the Subscription and free newsletters (name, email address).

-- Bluehost: website hosting of The Encyclopedia and provision of email accounts (any information you share with us through email correspondence or the contact forms on The Encyclopedia).
+- Bluehost: website hosting and provision of email accounts (any information you share with us through email correspondence)

-- Gmail: email services (email address and any information you share with us through email correspondence or the contact forms on Our Sites).
+- Gmail: email services (email address and any information you share with us through email correspondence or contact forms).

-- Intuit: accounting and financial records (name, email address, country of residence).
+- Intuit (Quickbooks): accounting and financial records (name, email address, country of residence).

 - Shopify: purchases of products sold through Our Store (name, email address, IP address, country of residence, cookies).